-- Your dental hygienist will begin to clean your teeth by scraping hard mineral buildup (tartar) off of your teeth with a small metal tool.
+- At the time of dental checkups, your dental hygienist will begin to clean your teeth by scraping hard mineral buildup (tartar) off of your teeth with a small metal tool.
 Then the hygienist will floss your teeth, use a polishing compound, and apply fluoride.
 Cleanings usually aren’t painful.

 - Occasionally your dentist will want to take X-rays.
 The X-rays take only a few minutes.